Routes

 </Layout>

-1. When the route is /user, <Outlet> in routes/layout.tsx represents the component exported in routes/user/layout.tsx. <Outlet> in routes/user/layout.tsx represents the component exported in routes/user/page.tsx.
-Generate the following UI structure:
+1. When the route is /user, the <Outlet> in routes/layout.tsx represents the component exported from routes/user/layout.tsx.
+The <Outlet> in routes/user/layout.tsx represents the component exported from routes/user/page.tsx.
+The UI structure of the route is:

 <Layout>